martosah/Employee-Onboarding-Tracker-Contoso/06-Entity-Relationship-Diagram/README.md

 # 6. Entity Relationship Diagram

-The data model consists of nine tables: four reference tables, four core transactional tables, and one supporting transactional table for documents.
+The data model consists of ten custom tables — four reference tables, four core transactional tables, one supporting transactional table for documents, and one audit table for rejected documents — plus the standard **Contact** table, which serves as the portal identity for new hires.

+> **Phase note.** This ERD reflects the model **as built across both parts of Phase 2.** The Rejected Document Archive table, the Contact relationships, and the portal-related columns on New Hire Document and Onboarding Record were added in **Phase 2 Part 2** (the Power Pages portal — Sections 17–20).
+Everything else was built in Part 1.

 ---